 Why Blogs?

-As a DEU Instructional Designer, I was fortunate to have an opportunity to work with the Women’s and Gender Studies Department to do a major update on the course WGST 210: Gendered Perspectives on Current Events.
-Early on in our course re-design conversations, Subject Matter Expert and instructor Dr. Carrie Prefontaine told me about how she was interested in switching from more static forms of writing assignments (i.e., regular ol’ research papers) to using student blogs instead.
+This project begain as part of a major update to the course WGST 210: Gendered Perspectives on Current Events.
+Early on in our course re-design conversations, Subject Matter Expert and instructor Dr. Carrie Prefontaine connected with an Instructional Designer (Julie Maier with the GMCTL) for additional support, and expressed an interest in switching from more static forms of writing assignments (i.e., regular ol’ research papers) to using student blogs instead.
 But why? — what could students do with blogs that they could not do with a research paper?

 Because the course focuses so heavily on current events, and the narratives and discourses that arise around those events in “mainstream and alternative media”, Dr. Prefontaine wanted to give her students a writing platform that would allow them to analyze media from around the web with a more interactive, dynamic, and in situ approach.
 With a blog, students could comment upon various media items (e.g., news articles, videos, social media posts, tweets, other blogs, etc.) while embedding that same media in context, right within their own analytical writing.